znsio/specmatic-documentation/documentation/contract_tests.md

 {% endtab %}
 {% endtabs %}

 We can now examine the request sent to the service by reviewing the logs.
+Notice that we are using the **values from the dictionary** to generate the **request for the contract test**.

 ```shell
 POST /employees
 Accept-Charset: UTF-8